vinicius0026/hapi-boilerplate/README.md

 - Clone repo
 - Run `npm install`
-- Setup environment variables in a .env file (see dotenv)
+- Setup environment variables in a .env file (see dotenv).
+The following environment varibles must be set:
+  - NODE_ENV: should be either `test`, `dev`, `staging` or `prod`
+  - COOKIE_SECRET: the secret used to protect the cookie data used in authentication (required only for `prod` environment)
 - Run `npm run`

 ## Contributing